Dormar2/tokenpdf/README.md

-# TokenPDF: Generate Printable RPG Tokens with Ease
+# TokenPDF: Generate printable PDFs for RPG tokens and map

-**TokenPDF** is a lightweight Python library for creating printable PDF files containing RPG tokens.
-It simplifies the process of generating tokens for monsters, characters, and other entities in tabletop role-playing games (specifically Dungeons & Dragons and similar games).
+**TokenPDF** is a lightweight Python library for creating printable PDF files containing RPG tokens and (possibly large) maps.
+It simplifies the process of generating monster-tokens, and fragmenting maps into printable pages, while minimizing the number of papers required.
+The library is fully configureable.

 ![Example output](images/example_output.png)
-*Example of generated tokens.*

 ---
 ## Changelog